adevur/docker-centos-nodejs/README.md

 ```

 ### Usage
-You can use this image as a base for other Docker images, by using `FROM: adevur/centos-nodejs:latest` in your Dockerfile.
+You can use this image as a base for other Docker images, by using `FROM adevur/centos-nodejs:latest` in your Dockerfile.

 Otherwise, you can also use this image as stand-alone.
 For example, if you run:
 ```sh